garysheng/truth-management/README.md

 ### **Personal Truth Management**
 Document your evolving approach to life decisions.
 What principles guide your choices?
 How did you develop these frameworks?
 How do they integrate across relationships, work, money, and meaning?
 Version control your life philosophy to evolve intentionally, rather than by accident.

 ### **Organizational Truth Management**
 Create institutional coherence by documenting the philosophical foundations, operational realities, and strategic contexts that define how your organization operates.
 Eliminate the "fog of war" that fragments growing teams by establishing clear, accessible organizational truth.
+When your truth is explicit and version-controlled, AI agents can read, understand, and act on it—making your entire organization refactorable with a single prompt.

 ---